apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 the [Pandas DataFrame] interface, and are implemented as thin wrapper over a [`LogicalPlan`] that adds functionality for building and executing those plans.

+The simplest possible dataframe is one that scans a table and that table can be in a file or in memory.
+I think this might be worth including in the introduction.

 ## How to generate a DataFrame

 You can construct [`DataFrame`]s programmatically using the API, similarly to